 This is where NordLocker comes to the rescue.
 It’s an easy-to-use app that encrypts any kind of files and allows you to share them securely or upload them to the cloud.
 Here’s how to start:

 - Create an account and choose a master password.

 - Choose how you want to add the files to your locker.

 You can encrypt an entire folder, search for sensitive files on your computer, choose them manually, or create an empty locker, where you can drag and drop files.
 Once the documents are in the locker, they are encrypted automatically — no further actions needed.
 We advise not to keep unencrypted copies of your files.

 Sharing encrypted files

-Sharing your files with NordLocker is safe and convenient: just add email addresses of the people you want to give access to your locker.
+With NordLocker, sharing your files is safe and convenient: just add the email addresses of the people who are allowed to access the lockers you keep on your PC/Mac.
 You don’t need to send any passwords — they create their own accounts and log in with their own master passwords.